-In my last reflections I wrote about learning to stay with openness, and then about the moment when the search for self begins to soften.
-Both of those inquiries have been pointing toward something I am only just beginning to recognise more clearly.
-If the search for identity loosens, and if openness becomes something we […]
+Part 3 of The Aliveness Series When Life Begins to Move Through You In Part 1 I wrote about learning to stay with openness, and then in Part 2 about the moment when the search for self begins to soften.
+Both of those inquiries have been pointing toward something I am only just beginning to […]

-When the Search for Self Exhausts Itself In my last reflection I wrote about learning to stay with openness.
+Part 2 of The Aliveness Series When the Search for Self Exhausts Itself In my Part 1, I wrote about learning to stay with openness.
 At the time I shared how uncomfortable that openness felt — how unfamiliar it was to remain present without immediately trying understand, make meaning or story of the experience.
-Since then the inquiry has continued, though […]
+Since […]

-A reflection on restlessness, openness, and living without organising life around “me” More space — and what it reveals I’m noticing how much space there is in my life right now.More time.
+Part 1 of The Aliveness Series A reflection on restlessness, openness, and living without organising life around “me” More space — and what it reveals I’m noticing how much space there is in my life right now.More time.
 Fewer external demands.
-Less structure telling me who I am or what I should be moving toward.
-On one level, this feels like […]
+Less structure telling me who I am or what I should be moving toward. […]

 In many leadership conversations, politics is treated as a dirty word.
 “I don’t do politics.”“It feels manipulative.”“That’s not how I want to lead.”
 I hear this frequently from senior women leaders — highly competent, strategic, resilient women who have already proven themselves through performance.
 Yet, as they move into the most senior levels of organisations, […]